alikashoa-cse/Human-vision-a-computational-approach-76921-Course-summary/README.md

 Ultimately, Bayesian inference provides a mathematically rigorous way to extract a stable, accurate perception of reality even when we are forced to navigate the world using deeply noisy instruments.

-Here is the polished, highly intuitive version of your notes for Lecture 4's application to motion.
-I have integrated the mathematics cleanly and completed the derivation path to show exactly how adding a prior for slow motion transforms the standard Lucas-Kanade equation into a beautiful explanation for why thin rhombuses trick our eyes.

 ### Connecting Bayesian Decision Theory to Motion Perception

 Now that we have a solid grasp of the Bayesian framework, let's see how it elegantly resolves a classic conflict in human motion perception.